kd8bxp/micro-Maqueen-Arduino-Library/README.md

 The IR remote sensor works, but not as well as it could.
 I am using a very old method to read the IR data, using pulseIn.
 This works, but is limited.

-The biggest issue I've run across so far is no peer-to-peer support in the Arduino IDE.
+---The biggest issue I've run across so far is no peer-to-peer support in the Arduino IDE.
 I am not even sure how it works.
-Again this is a non-issue with Makecode.
+Again this is a non-issue with Makecode.---
 BLE works, and Adafruit does provide an app for Android phones that support BLE.
 I was able to setup remote control via that app, and using one of Adafruits base sketches.
 https://play.google.com/store/apps/details?id=com.adafruit.bluefruit.le.connect
 There is probably an app for IOS as well, but I don't own a IOS device.